 I walked backwards.
 I still need practice with this but I'm getting better.
 I stopped him, I started him, I flanked him.
 We did some little outruns and a couple that were much longer than I thought he was capable of doing.
 When I sent him on those, I had stopped paying attention to the sheep and they had wandered off.
 "Uh oh" I said, and started to run.
 I was fully expecting Bond to bust in and be naughty.
 He wasn't.

 I still have to work on our relationship.
 He seems to think he can get away with things.
 This is a common theme with me and my dogs.
 I'm not quite sure what I do to create the lack of respect on the field but I manage to do it.
 With Bond, I'm not sure how to earn that respect.
 I'm sure I will figure it out.
 A big part of me believes that it will come with mileage together.

-Peaceful Leafy Feeling - photo taken March 2017
+Kingdom Of Sunshine - photo taken May 2017